 How can you pay for dental work without insurance?

-If you don’t have dental insurance or if your plan doesn’t fully cover the procedures you need, you have several dental financing options.
+If you don’t have dental insurance or if your plan doesn’t fully cover the procedures you need, you have several options for dental financing.

 Credit cards

 You could use a credit card to pay for dental work.
-Keep in mind, though, that if you take too long to pay off your balance, you could end up paying more because of high interest rates.
+Keep in mind, though, if you take time to pay off your balance, you could end up paying more because of high interest rates.
 Paying more than the minimum amount due each month may help you lower the total amount of interest you’re charged.

 Dentist financing

-Some dentists may also offer special financing for procedures that require multiple visits.
+Some dental offices offer in-house payment plans or special financing for procedures that require multiple visits.
 Braces, for example, require regular checkups for adjustments and maintenance.

 Health Savings Account